-This beautiful black and white granny square afghan was made for my daughter.
+This beautiful black and white granny square afghan is easy to crochet.
+It was made for my daughter.
 I made her a baby afghan many years ago.
 This will be the second afghan that I made for her.
-She liked the black and white granny squares that I was making.
-So, I decided to have her help me lay it out.
-We had fun doing that.
-I posted about how to make this afghan previously and those directions are available either using the link here or I have also reposted them below.
-Granny Squares Pattern

 *Post contains affiliate links*at no additional cost to you for more information please read the disclaimer on the About Us page.